 We use comparison to measure our happiness.
 Do I earn enough?
 Do I live in a big enough house?

 But these comparisons don’t make us happier.
-Instead, they steal our joy.
+Instead, they lower our self-esteem and steal our joy.

 Are you comparing yourself to others because that’s the only way to say you made it?